 How to Pack Bedroom Furniture

 Remove all shelves, drawers, and objects from the wardrobe before packing it.
-Wrap the shelves in bubble wrap or old blankets then bundle them up with heavy-duty plastic wrap to secure the padding.
-Secure the doors of the wardrobe by wrapping them in industrial plastic wrap to stop them from opening and causing damage.
+Wrap the shelves in bubble wrap or old blankets, then bundle them up with heavy-duty plastic wrap to secure the padding.
+Secure the wardrobe doors by wrapping them in industrial plastic wrap to stop them from opening and causing damage.
 Use furniture pads to protect the wardrobe or any larger items to protect them from scratches and dents.

-When packing a mattress it's important to get a good deal of protection and prevent any damage during moving.
+When packing a mattress, it's important to get a good deal of protection and prevent any damage during moving.
 To avoid dirt, dust and moisture from harming your mattress, always use a mattress bag or a mattress box.
-Two adults should be able to easily move a mattress down the stairs.
+Two adults should be able to move a mattress down the stairs easily.
 In the end, it's enough to store it against the wall.

 After moving the mattress and bed linens, it's time to disassemble the frame.
 Documenting each step will help a lot when it's time to assemble the bed.
 You can start disassembling in stages, depending on the type and dimensions of your bed.
 First, dismantle the headboard, remove the bed frame and finally work on the box spring.
 You'll need to take apart the slats of the box spring to get to the springs themselves.
 As the furniture pieces are removed, wrap them in with protective covers for safekeeping.

 Moving heavy furniture is not something you can easily handle on your own.
-To make sure that you are not going to end up with damaged bedroom furniture, hire experienced movers to do the disassembly, packing, protecting and moving of your bedroom furniture pieces.
+To ensure that you are not going to end up with damaged bedroom furniture, hire experienced movers to disassemble, pack, protect, and move your bedroom furniture pieces.

 Get Rid of Unnecessary Bedroom Items